Hassancxpm/Simple-lightweight-modal/README.md

 ## Usage

-- `yarn start` (or `npm start`) Sets up your dev environment and runs Webpack in watch mode.
+* `yarn start` (or `npm start`) Sets up your dev environment and runs Webpack in watch mode.
-- `yarn build` (or `npm run build`) Lints your project and compiles your JavaScript and CSS once for release.
+* `yarn build` (or `npm run build`) Lints your project and compiles your JavaScript and CSS once for release.

 ### Other Interesting Scripts

-- `dev:setup` Add other initialization scripts to your development pipeline here.
+* `dev:setup` Add other initialization scripts to your development pipeline here.

 The project uses [yarn-run-all](https://www.npmjs.com/package/yarn-run-all) which makes it easy to run tasks in series or parallel using `yarn` or `npm`.

-## Details

 #### `install.json`